kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 **Alpha Design Decisions**

-**1. Placement of extraction: ResourceSlice (driver-side, slice-level)**
+**1. Placement of extraction: ResourceSlice (driver-side, pool-level metadata slice)**

+`sharingAffinity` lives on `ResourceSlice.spec` and is **mutually exclusive with `devices`**.
+A pool publishes one metadata slice that carries `sharingAffinity` and zero devices; the pool's device-bearing slices carry devices and no `sharingAffinity`.

-`sharingAffinity` lives on `ResourceSlice.spec`, not on individual `Device` entries and not on the claim.
-The driver is the natural owner: the extraction logic describes the driver's own opaque config schema, which is uniform across all devices published in a slice and evolves with driver versions, not with hardware instances.
-Slice-level placement also avoids per-device duplication.
+The driver is the natural owner: the extraction logic describes the driver's own opaque config schema, which is uniform across all devices the driver publishes in this pool and evolves with driver versions, not with hardware instances.
+Pool-level placement avoids per-slice duplication, removes the drift risk of having to keep the extractor block in sync across many slices when a pool is chunked, and aligns the declaration site with what is being declared (a driver-schema property, not a device property).
 Per-device overrides can be added later if a driver ever needs them.

 **2. How affinity values reach the scheduler: CEL on opaque config**